Flexible working: Headache or opportunity?

 a working mother and another from a male team member who wants to work flexibly in order to write a novel or to coach a rugby team.
 Realistically, against the backdrop of a potential sex discrimination claim, employers can and will wish to make legitimate value judgments when faced with such competing requests.
 Employers also need to consider giving priority to some classes of employees; for example, an employer needs to consider its obligations towards disabled employees and determine if their request is actually a requisite ‘reasonable adjustment’ under disability discrimination legislation.

 This was not the Government’s original intention behind the new flexible working laws – it expressly wanted to avoid a tiered right.
 Deputy PM Nick Clegg has previously explained that any prioritisation would be counter intuitive as it would simply reinforce the view that flexible working is primarily for parents and carers.
 However, discrimination laws aside, will employers lose a superb employee if and when their application to work flexibly is rejected?
-The Acas guidance for employers that supports the new legislation suggests that employees could be asked to draw lots to agree a flexible working pattern or the employer could ask for volunteers who might be willing to change their current working pattern.
+The ACAS guidance for employers that supports the new legislation suggests that employees could be asked to draw lots to agree a flexible working pattern or the employer could ask for volunteers who might be willing to change their current working pattern.
 Neither of these options are satisfactory solutions for effective employee relations.

 The business benefits